Shopify/cli/README.md

 ## Developing Hydrogen custom storefronts with Shopify CLI ##

 When you’re building a custom storefront, use Hydrogen, Shopify’s React-based framework optimized for headless commerce.
 Initialize a new Hydrogen app with a fully-featured Demo Store template, or start from scratch with the minimal Hello World template.
-Shopify Plus stores can deploy their Hydrogen apps to Oxygen, Shopify’s global hosting solution, at no extra cost.
+All Shopify plans except Starter can deploy their Hydrogen apps to Oxygen, Shopify’s global hosting solution, at no extra cost.

 Get started using one of the following commands:
 - `npm init @shopify/hydrogen@latest`